Channel

 } // namespace aimrt::channel

-The Proxy-type interface can bind type information and offers more comprehensive functionality.
-However, the basic usage effects of both style interfaces are consistent.
+The Proxy-style interface can bind type information and is more feature-rich.
+However, the basic usage effects of both styles are the same.
 When using the Subscribe interface, note the following:

 Subscription interfaces can only be called during the